node-red-contrib-homie-home-assistant-discovery 1.0.8

 • Boolean mapping: Auto

-Use Auto when you are not sure.
-It maps obvious lights and fans from Homie names/types, then falls back to switch for generic commandable booleans.
+Use Auto unless you want to force one fallback.
+It maps clear light and fan names/types, then falls back to switch for generic commandable booleans.
 Read-only booleans are always binary_sensor.

 What Gets Discovered